2sic/turnOn/README.md

 ## Nice to Know

 The solution is written in Typescript and is plain vanilla, no other dependencies used.

 ## Todo

 1. Create NPM package
 1. Ensure NPM package also has type definitions
-1. add feature to get url from CDN etc.
+1. add feature to get url from CDN etc. - kind of like loadJs
 1. possibly also get css from a CDN?
+1. create a special `custom-element` eg. `<turn-on>` which will be replaced with a span and the turn-on will be executed.
+This could be faster than the current Mutex-based solution.

 Notes to follow up

 https://gist.github.com/james2doyle/28a59f8692cec6f334773007b31a1523

-## Thoughts 2021-05
+## Original Thoughts 2021-05

 Because of CSP etc. we're considering a model like this